Matt2408/Data_Science_0172/READMEV2.md

 </details>

 ### Explanation of Terminology, jargon and definitions
 In this part you can read some of my documented terminology, jargon and definitions that I have found while working on the project.
+This document helped the group to understand a few topics that were discussed quite often inside our daily standsups and researching.
+The following list is my contribution to our jargon list.
+Personally I really liked making this list since it gave structure and was a fallback when I didn't understand a topic and wanted to research it later on.
 <details> <summary>Explanation of Terminology, jargon and definitions</summary>

 ###Introduction